ChangqingW/SeqSizzle/README.md

 Commands:
   summarize  Summarize the reads with patterns specified by the --patterns argument or the adapter flags.
 Make sure you supply the flags BEFORE the subcommand, e.g. `./SeqSizzle my.fastq -p my_patterns.csv --adapter-3p summarize`. '..' indicats unmatched regions of positive length, '-' indicates the patterns are overlapped, print the number of reads that match each pattern combination in TSV format.
-To be moved to the UI in the future help       Print this message or the help of the given subcommand(s)
+To be moved to the UI in the future enrich     Find enriched k-mers in the reads.
+This can be used to identify potential adapter/primer sequences help       Print this message or the help of the given subcommand(s)

 Arguments: